7 min read

 - English is widely spoken due to its popularity among UK tourists.

-- The local currency is Turkish Lira (₺), but cards are widely accepted.
+- The local currency is Turkish Lira (TL), but cards are widely accepted in most establishments.

-Our previous article Alanya in our article titled alanya, alanya guide travel ve holiday in alanya provides information about.
+Our previous article Alanya in our article titled antalya ve Mediterranean provides information about.